AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 Require statement in the `transfer` function of the `Token` contract subtracts value from the message sender's balance.
 Since this contract uses version 0.6.0, subtraction below 0 will be wrapped to the upper bound of uint256.
 Instance owners invoking the `transfer` function with any value greater than 20 (by default we are provided with 20 tokens) can spike their token balance.
 ##### Exploit
 1. Get the instance of the contract in Remix.
-2. Call transfer function with "_to" address can anything other than the invoker and second argument value to be greater than 20.
+2. Call transfer function with "_to" address can be anything other than the invoker and the second argument value to be greater than 20.
-3. Now the balance of the invoker wrapped to upper bound of uint256.
+3. Now the balance of the invoker is wrapped to the upper bound of uint256.
-Yaay! we got our hands over huge amount of tokens
+Yaay!
+We got our hands over a huge amount of tokens
 ##### Takeaway from Ethernaut
 Overflows are very common in solidity and must be checked for with control statements such as:\
 ```